-2017/2018: The management objective for inshore rockfish species (which include yelloweye, quillback, copper, china and tiger) is to continue conservation strategies that will ensure stock rebuilding over time.
+2017/2018: The management objective for inshore rockfish species (which include Yelloweye, Quillback, Copper, China, and Tiger) is to continue conservation strategies that will ensure stock rebuilding over time.
+These inshore rockfish species are currently non-retention in the commercial salmon troll fisheries.